hashicorp/terraform-google-terraform-enterprise-hvd/README.md

 6. Navigate to the directory of your newly created Terraform configuration for your TFE deployment, and run `terraform init`, `terraform plan`, and `terraform apply`.

-7. After your `terraform apply` finishes successfully, you can monitor the installation progress by connecting to your TFE gcp instance shell via SSH or gcp IAP and observing the meta data script(user_data) logs:<br>
+7. After your `terraform apply` finishes successfully, you can monitor the installation progress by connecting to your TFE gcp instance shell via SSH or GCP IAP and observing the meta data script(user_data) logs:<br>

    Higher-level logs: